lakshmankolasani/SpotifyChartsDataPreparation/README.md

-# Data Preparation for Tableau dashboard that shows an overview of Top 10 Tracks from Spotify Global Charts Charts
+# Data Preparation for Spotify Top 10 Global Charts Dashboard

 The Dashboard was designed with Data mined using Spotipy, a lightweight Python library for Spotify Web API, on 10/20/2019.